-- 92. It is clear from recent ministerial meetings and briefings the United States expects NATO European Allies to do more in the fight against terrorism.
-As the United States continues to move toward almost exclusively military diplomacy, it will certainly continue to take the lead on the priority of denial of safe operating space for terrorist groups but it is clear (at least for now) it will not invest in the broader security measures needed to address the root causes of violent extremism. - 93.
+- 95. It is clear from recent ministerial meetings and briefings the United States expects NATO European Allies to do more in the fight against terrorism.
+The United States will likely continue to take the lead in the denial of safe operating space for terrorist groups across the globe but it will certainly look to its Allies for assistance when addressing the more long-term challenges of investing in the broader security measures needed to address the root causes of violent extremism. - 96.
 Perhaps European Allies can thereby broaden the burden sharing debate accordingly and demonstrate their willingness to step up in this arena by expanding their commitment to development aid and democratic assistance programmes throughout the MENA region and beyond.
-Such a measure would expand the 2% debate on defence spending and make it more similar to the 3% criterion put forward at the last Munich Security Conference that is more focused on the broader issues of the complex causes of security challenges today. - 94.
+Such a measure would expand the 2% debate on defence spending and make it more similar to the 3% criterion put forward at the last Munich Security Conference that is more focused on the broader issues of the complex causes of security challenges today. - 97.
 The insistence on the new alliteration cash, commitment, and capabilities highlights the way to think about the needs for a unified Allied commitment to fulfilling the political goals they have set for themselves to tackle the new security environment and thereby continue to guarantee the peace and security of NATO populations and territory.